SEALC-GETSEA Language Tuition Support

-With support from the Henry Luce Foundation, The Southeast East Asian Language Council (SEALC) awards financial assistance to students who incur tuition fees when studying a Southeast Asian language during the academic year at an institution other than their home institution via synchronous distance learning.
+With support from the Henry Luce Foundation, The Southeast East Asian Language Council (SEALC) and The Graduate Education and Training in Southeast Asian Studies (GETSEA) consortia award financial assistance to students who incur tuition fees when studying a Southeast Asian language during the academic year at an institution other than their home institution via synchronous distance learning.
 This award is intended to facilitate cross-institutional collaboration and increase access to Southeast Asian language instruction.
 Eligibility requires that the course is credit-bearing at a North American institution and that the applicant is a full-time student at a North American institution.
 Priority will be given to graduate students, but all are encouraged to apply.
-SEALC encourages applicants to consider attending SEASSI which serves as an excellent resource for summer language instruction.
-This SEALC award is intended to improve access during the academic year so that students can obtain multi-year instruction in a timely manner.
+SEALC and GETSEA encourage applicants to consider attending SEASSI which serves as an excellent resource for summer language instruction.
+This award is intended to improve access during the academic year so that students can obtain multi-year instruction in a timely manner.

 What does the assistance cover?

 The award provides partial tuition reimbursement for synchronous distance learning of a SE Asian language at a North American institution.

 The application pool for the 2021-2022 academic year is now closed.
 Please email email@example.com with any questions.